gatsbyjs/gatsby/docs/docs/recipes/transforming-data.md

 2. Query your image using GraphQL.

-Note the `gatsby-source-filesystem` path pointing to the location of images in your project.
+The `relativePath` is relative to the path you configured in `gatsby-source-filesystem`.

 Note: You can find these and other parameters in your GraphQL playground located at `http://localhost:8000/__graphql`